'Mandela: The Official Exhibition' to open at St. Louis Science Center

-The St. Louis Science Center’s new exhibit, which will explore the life of freedom fighter and humanitarian Nelson Mandela, opens May 27, the center announced this week.
+A new exhibition at the St. Louis Science Center will explore the life of freedom fighter and humanitarian Nelson Mandela, the museum announced this week.

-The 10,000 square foot exhibit is produced by Round Room live in partnership with the Royal House of Mandela and RHoM Investments.
+The 10,000-square-foot exhibition is produced by Round Room live in partnership with the Royal House of Mandela and RHoM Investments.

-Admission for the science center is free, but tickets for the exhibition are required and are on sale now by visiting slsc.org or calling 314-289-4400.
+Admission for the science center is free, but tickets for the exhibition are required and are available at slsc.org or by calling 314-289-4400.

 Valerie Schremp Hahn • 314-340-8246